 Can I pay my bill online?

 We do have online bill pay through our secure patient portal.
-We accept Visa, Mastercard and Discover.
+You can also visit the Online Bill Pay link found at the top and bottom of our home page.
+We accept Visa, Mastercard, Discover and American Express.

 What is the best way to communicate with the office?